AntonioAPDL/antonio-aguirre.github.io/_posts/2025-02-12-Multivariate_CRPS.md

 <li><strong>Consistency:</strong> Reduces exactly to CRPS when 𝑑=1, ensuring backward compatibility</li>
 </div>

 While computation requires special functions (${}_1F_1$, Γ) or Monte Carlo methods, this cost reflects the intrinsic complexity of multivariate dependence structures.
-As shown in [3], alternative scores like the variogram score make different tradeoffs, but the Energy Score remains uniquely tied to the CRPS legacy.
+As shown in [3], alternative scores like the variogram score make different tradeoffs, but the Energy Score remains uniquely tied to the CRPS.

 <div class="yellow-box">
 <strong>Implementation Insight:</strong>